-Post forecasts that the ending sugar stocks will reduce significantly to 135,000 MT in the 2019/20 MY, from 325,000 MT in the 2018/19 MY, based on the increase in exports, partially offset by the increase in imports, increase in sugar production and decrease in domestic consumption.
-The 2018/19 MY closing stocks were revised upwards due to the rapid change in the beverage sector to reformulate their drinks in response to the tax on sugar sweetened beverages resulting in lower domestic consumption.
+Post forecasts that the ending sugar stocks will reduce significantly to 75,000 MT in the 2020/21 MY, from 168,000 MT in the 2019/20 MY, based on the increase in consumption and decrease in imports.
 All sugar produced in each marketing year is sold at the end of the season in order for the industry to share the revenue between growers and millers as per the agreed Division of Proceeds formulas.
 High closing stocks pose a cost challenge to the industry as the growers and millers have to pay for the storage of such sugar.